 Depending on where you live and the extent of development in your area, you may be able to get clues to your property lines from markers such as iron pins, concrete markers, existing fences, street lights, hedges, etc.

 TIP: be aware that markers such as iron pins may have been moved, for example, during tree removal or excavation.
 Keep in mind that it’s common to install a fence or a hedge a few feet into your own property rather than placing it right on the border.

 Step 4: Conduct a Basic Survey

 Begin your survey from a fixed, known point that appears in your deed or plat.
-Then it’s a matter of measuring the angles and distances as laid down in your documents and recording the results.
+Follow the angles and measurements listed, and keep an eye out for the noted markers.

 Remember, only a properly licensed surveyor can adjust incorrectly positioned property lines.
 This can cost from a few hundred dollars to a thousand dollars or more.
 However, if you feel your property lines are not correct, updating your survey before you begin a project could save you legal fees and problems down the road.